 Soon thereafter, Edmond started out wholesaling ugly vacant homes and, around the same time, began buying and selling tax deeds.
-In 2013 she became a licensed Real Estate Agent with Matrix International Realty.
+In 2013 she got her real estate license and later became a Licensed Real Estate Broker Associate with Matrix International Realty .
 In 2013 & 2014 Sandra lead one of the largest real estate investor association in the country, the Central Florida Realty Investors Association as President.

 Prior to her career in real estate, Edmond was a television news reporter for West Palm Beach’s WPBF-Channel 25, Fort Myers’ WINK-Channel 11 and Tallahassee’s WTXL-Channel 27, where she was a fill-in anchor and a reporter.
 Edmond credits her investigative and research skills — along with a healthy dose of tenacity she developed as a news reporter — for her success in real estate.
 She has also served on the board of directors at the Central Florida Realty Investors Association for many years.